PopupViewModel

 Boolean

-Indicates whether the popup has found a feature while resolving promises.
+Indicates whether a feature was found while resolving promises.

 Property Details